ItalyStrap/advanced-control-manager/readme.txt

 * Style:
  * Text area for custom CSS
  * Input fields for adding custom body class and post class attribute.
-* New API for templating system in beta version, in future you can override the template used for widget and shortcode.
+* New API for templating system in beta version, in future you can override the template used in widgets and shortcodes.

 = 1.3.3 =
 Release Date: September 19th, 2015